Did you know more than 57 million Americans are freelancers? That’s around 30% of the American workforce.

 Not all self-employed Americans realize it, but health, dental, and qualifying long-term care insurance premiums are tax-deductible business expenses.Self Employed?
 How to Save Money on Health Insurance.

 Don’t buy a printer.
-Instead, go the paperless route, signing contracts on your computer via Adobe or an online program.
+Instead, go the paperless route, signing contracts on your computer via Adobe or a digital signature app.
 You can also avoid trips to the bank (gas costs) by requiring all clients to pay online, through a bookkeeping system, Venmo or Paypal.

 Always opt for free, rather than paid, if you can.
 With so many options available, it’s easy to find a product that fits your needs without charging a high monthly fee.
 If you can’t avoid paying, take advantage of free trials.
 If this isn’t listed as an option, reach out to ask for one—in many cases, they’ll let you try the tool for a short period of time anyway.